aebrahim10/EJB6-EX/README.txt

 Hello
-Some lignes to try commit
+Some lines to try commit